aswanthnarayan/Brocamp/Week 4/NodeJs.md

 console.log(subtract(5, 3)); // Output: 2
 ```

-2. **Default Exports:**
+#### Default Exports

-You can have one default export per module, which can be imported without using curly braces.
+Each module can have one default export.
+A default export can be imported without using curly braces and can be given any name.

 ```mjs
 // calculator.mjs